DID & Nuri

 -

-ReadToken : is a hash of a ReadCap, it is mostly used in ExtRequests and SPARQL requests from untrusted apps or federated SPARQL requests. it gives the same level of permission than the hashed ReadCap, without revealing its content.
+ReadToken : is a hash of a ReadCap, it is mostly used in ExtRequests and SPARQL requests from untrusted apps or federated SPARQL requests.
+It gives the same level of permission than the hashed ReadCap, without revealing its content.

 -